 Monitor your reviews and try to neutralize bad reviews as quickly as possible.
 The sooner you react to a bad review the higher the chances of resolving the issues and having the client edit their rating.
 The key here is to be genuine, focus on the client, and try to actually improve their overall experience.

 It's been established again and again that Google does not use social signals (subscribers, likes, comments) as ranking factors.
 On top of that, any backlinks placed on social networks are tagged as 'nofollow' and thus do not pass any link juice.
 And yet, there is still a way to use social networks for search optimization.

 The fact is, many social networks are also search engines, albeit with a narrower focus.
 For example, when I'm learning about a new brand or a product, I would often check out its Instagram profile and see tagged images from real users, I would look for a video review on YouTube, look for honest opinions on Reddit, and maybe even read through some customer feedback on Facebook.

 With this in mind, your company's social profiles should be optimized much in the same way you optimize your website: be user-friendly, have the latest information and contact details, and be tied to a location, if applicable.
 A social profile is just another way for a user to find your website, and so it pays to make it look inviting.

-As I said at the beginning, off-page SEO is mostly about building links, but a few other tactics are well worth considering.
+As I said at the beginning, off-page SEO is mostly about building links (natural and cheap link building), but a few other tactics are well worth considering.
 GMB is a must for any local business, although personally I'm also curious to see what is going to be the role of entities in the future of search.
 Have you given any thought to entities in your search optimization?
 What do you think is the best way to use them?